Deserve To Win

-Years of coaching and even training for the original Ultimate Runner Competition (10k, 400 meters, 100 meters, a mile, and marathon all ran on the same day) years ago reinforced the idea that hard work is mandatory for just about any worthwhile goal in life.
+Years of coaching and even training for the original Ultimate Runner Competition (10k, 400 meters, 100 meters, a mile, and marathon all ran on the same day) years ago reinforced the idea that hard work is mandatory for any worthwhile goal.

-When you train harder and smarter than ever before, generally great things happen, and you soar to new heights never experienced before.
-However, society is losing sight of the importance of hard work in attaining essential life goals.
+When you train harder and smarter than ever, great things generally happen, and you soar to new heights never experienced before.
+However, the current culture generally needs to catch up on the importance of hard work in attaining essential life goals.

 We should not expect free lunches when trying to reach any critical life goal.
 Giving it our all is the fuel of all personal breakthroughs.